DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-personal-statement.md

 Make sure you check your spelling and grammar in your application.
 You want to make the best possible impression.

+You can use ChatGPT or other artificial intelligence (AI) tools to help you write your personal statement.
+Remember that

+*  AI tools are easy to notice because they use bland language and will not be able to give details about you as a person
+* your account to apply for teacher training may be blocked if you consistently submit personal statements that look like they have been written with AI tools

 ## Do I use the same personal statement for each application?

 You can use the same personal statement for every course you apply to.